 Los Angeles has long been known for the unfortunate distinction of being a city with one of the largest homeless populations in the nation.
-The 2011 Greater Los Angeles Homeless Count Report revealed that the county hosts 51,340 homeless people every night.
-Even more staggering is the fact that 62% of these homeless are unsheltered – meaning they have no place to go!
+The 2017 Greater Los Angeles Homeless Count Report revealed that the county hosts over 50,000 homeless people every night.
+Even more staggering is the fact that 64% of these homeless are unsheltered – meaning they have no place to go!
 This number is unacceptable and is why we strive to meet the needs of our community by increasing the number of families we serve, providing all resources necessary for them to reach self-sufficiency, and maintaining best practices to prevent a return to homelessness once they have completed the program.

 What have we accomplished?

-During the last fiscal year (July 1, 2011 to June 30, 2012), LAHR provided shelter, food and clothing to close to 180 women and children, emergency food and clothing to 90 families, case management services to 66 families, and referrals for emergency services to over 500 individuals.
+During the last fiscal year (July 1, 2017 to June 30, 2018) LAHR provided shelter, food and clothing to 58 women and 120 children; emergency good and clothing to 90 families; case management services to 66 families; permanent housing for 36 families and referrals for emergency services to over 500 individuals.